qihongl/objectRecognition_RNN/README.md

 # PDPmodel_Categorization

-Here're some simulation code for my PDP models.
 I am trying to model the temporal dynamics of human categorization behaviors, supervised by Professor Tim Rogers at the Knowledge and Concepts lab.